-(a) which the Cardholder denies having initiated; or

-(b) where the ATM Transaction amount is claimed to be incorrect; or

-(c) in respect of which the ATM Operator Fee is claimed to be incorrect.
+- Inserted which the Cardholder denies having initiated; or (a) effective 1.1.16 - where the ATM Transaction amount is claimed to be incorrect; or (b) - in respect of which the ATM Operator Fee is claimed to be incorrect. (c)

 "Disruptive Event" means any processing, communications or other failure of a technical nature, which affects, or may affect, the ability of any IA Participant to engage in Interchange Activity.